 Depending upon a person’s country of origin, a Niederlassungsbewilligung C (type C permanent residence permit) may be issued after five or ten years.
 It is not subject to special conditions, is not issued for a fixed duration, and is renewed at five-year intervals.

 In order to obtain Swiss citizenship, a total of 10 years residence in Switzerland are required, 3 of which must be in the last 5 years before submitting the application and 2 years in the municipality (Basel, Riehen or Bettingen) within the Canton of Basel-Stadt from which the application is being made.
 A permanent residence permit (C permit) is required.
 The naturalisation process usually takes about two years.
 The process is less demanding for applicants who are married to a Swiss citizen: they must have lived in Switzerland for a total of 5 years, and have been married for 3 years.

 Nannies, au pairs, babysitters

-Nannies who have been working with a family for a long time can apply for a B permit.
-Special rules apply to au pairs: only applications for au pairs from EU/EFTA countries, the U.S., Canada, New Zealand or Australia are accepted.
-The focus is on learning the German language and the local culture.
+Applications for au pairs can be made from all countries.
+The applications must be checked by an au pair organization (e.g. Perfect Way) approved by the State Secretariat for Migration SEM before they can be submitted to the canton.
+The focus is on learning and getting to know the German language and local culture.
 The au pair may carry out normal household chores and take care of the children for a maximum of 30 hours per week.
 Au pairs must not be left alone at home all day; therefore, at least one parent has to work less than 22 hours per week.
 Babysitters or household help can be found through job advertisements.
 Domestic staff must be hired following the usual procedures, make contributions to the AHV and be insured against accidents.